-- 27.0 Select a sport, recreation, and entertainment marketing industry for career planning. - 28.0 Demonstrate applications of distribution to the sport, recreation, and entertainment marketing industry. - 29.0 Demonstrate applications of financing to the selected sport, recreation, and entertainment marketing industry. - 30.0 Demonstrate applications of product/service planning to the sport, recreation, and entertainment marketing industry. - 31.0 Demonstrate applications of marketing-information management to the sport, recreation, and entertainment marketing industry. - 32.0 Demonstrate pricing applications for the sport, recreation, and entertainment marketing industry. - 33.0 Demonstrate promotion applications for the sport, recreation, and entertainment marketing industry. - 34.0 Demonstrate purchasing applications to the sport, recreation, and entertainment marketing industry. - 35.0 Demonstrate applications of safety and risk-management to the sport, recreation, and entertainment marketing industry. - 36.0 Demonstrate applications of selling to the sport, recreation, and entertainment marketing industry. - 37.0 Identify the use of computers in sport, recreation, and entertainment marketing. - 38.0 Explain and discuss licensing, sponsorships, and endorsements in sport, recreation, and entertainment marketing. - 39.0 Demonstrate an understanding of the impact of the media on sport, recreation, and entertainment marketing. - 40.0 Discuss the importance of public relations and publicity to sport, recreation, and entertainment marketing.
+- 27.0 Select a sport, recreation, and entertainment marketing industry for career planning. - 28.0 Demonstrate applications of channel management (distribution) to the sport, recreation, and entertainment marketing industry. - 29.0 Demonstrate applications of financing to the selected sport, recreation, and entertainment marketing industry. - 30.0 Demonstrate applications of product/service planning to the sport, recreation, and entertainment marketing industry. - 31.0 Demonstrate applications of marketing-information management to the sport, recreation, and entertainment marketing industry. - 32.0 Demonstrate pricing applications for the sport, recreation, and entertainment marketing industry. - 33.0 Demonstrate promotion applications for the sport, recreation, and entertainment marketing industry. - 34.0 Demonstrate purchasing applications to the sport, recreation, and entertainment marketing industry. - 35.0 Demonstrate applications of safety and risk-management to the sport, recreation, and entertainment marketing industry. - 36.0 Demonstrate applications of selling to the sport, recreation, and entertainment marketing industry. - 37.0 Demonstrate an understanding of entrepreneurship - 38.0 Identify the use of technology in sport, recreation, and entertainment marketing. - 39.0 Explain and discuss licensing, sponsorships, and endorsements in sport, recreation, and entertainment marketing. - 40.0 Demonstrate an understanding of the impact of the media on sport, recreation, and entertainment marketing. - 41.0 Discuss the importance of public relations and publicity to sport, recreation, and entertainment marketing.